stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

 > Note, the lines below starting with a `#` sign are code comments.
 You do not need to execute these in the shell.

 ```
-# Navigate to your Desktop
+# Navigate to your user's "home" directory
-cd ~/Desktop
+cd ~

 # Download the game code
 git clone https://gitlab.com/slackermedia/bashcrawl